robin-pfeiffer/mirage/README.md

 ## Installation

-Clone this repository to your desired location with `git clone --depth=1 https://github.com/robin-pfeiffer/mirage.git ~/Projects/github/robin-pfeiffer/mirage`.
+Clone this repository to your desired location with `git clone --depth=1 https://github.com/robin-pfeiffer/mirage.git` (in this example `~/Projects/github/robin-pfeiffer/mirage` was used).

-Depending on your shell, source `mirage.bash`, from the location you cloned the repository into, in your `.bashrc` file and execute the `_mirage` function to alter `PS1`:
+Source `mirage.bash`, from the location you cloned the repository into, in your `.bashrc` file and execute the `_mirage` function to alter `PS1`:

 ```sh
 # .bashrc